-Overland is pleased to announce the nine-poem shortlist for the 2012 Prize:
+Overland is pleased to announce the winning and commended poems for the 2012 Prize:

 ‘Augury?’ depicts a walk on the island of Samothrace (Samothraki) in Greece and the fortuitous intersection of the flight of birds and the speaker’s wanderings, while concurrently exploring relations between the ancient and modern, humanity and the natural world, society and the prospects of poetry.

 Luke Fischer’s poems have appeared in Antipodes, Cordite, ISLE, Mascara, Meanjin, Snorkel, and Newcastle Poetry Prize Anthology.
 He has held academic positions in the US and Germany, and in 2008 received a PhD in philosophy from the University of Sydney.
 He is currently completing his first collection of poems.

 I wrote ‘The owl of Lascaux’ after attending a seminar on the Italian philosopher, Giorgio Agamben, during which one of the speakers remarked on the drawing in the famous French cave as constituting the first known representation of a figure facing front-on.
 This naturally led to a memory of swimming in the idyllic turquoise waters off the island of Phi Phi whilst being relentlessly bitten by sea lice.